Dr Matthew Woolgar

 Research interests

 My research focuses on the interaction of global ideologies, social movements and state power, in a Southeast Asian context.
 My first major project is a study of how the global Cold War became intertwined with grassroots activism in Indonesia in the decades following independence.
-More broadly, I am interested in how the struggles of marginalised groups (including workers, peasants, ethnic minorities and political dissidents) are undertaken at the intersection of global forces and local contexts.
-I have also engaged with the politics of culture and in that context have been involved in the publication of two collections of Indonesian short stories in English translation.
+More broadly, I am interested in how struggles for social and ecological justice are undertaken at the intersection of global forces and local contexts.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://ahc.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>Qualifications